-Although we certainly don’t recommend this without an apparent reason, it is possible to prevent the UsoClient.exe pop-up CMD prompt from appearing by disabling the process from the Group Policy Editor.
+Although we certainly don’t recommend this without an apparent reason, it is possible to prevent the UsoClient.exe pop-up CMD prompt from appearing by disabling the process from the task scheduler

-Here’s a quick guide to disabling the usoclient.exe pop up from the Group Policy Editor:
+Here’s a quick guide to disabling the usoclient.exe pop up from the Task Scheduler:

 - Press Windows key + R to open up a Run command.
-Type “gpedit.msc” and hit Enter to open the Local Group Policy Editor.
+Type “taskshcd.msc” and hit Enter to open the task scheduler.

-- In the Group Policy Editor window, navigate to Task Scheduler Library > Microsoft > Windows > UpdateOrchestrator using the left pane.
+- In the task scheduler window, navigate to Task Scheduler Library > Microsoft > Windows > UpdateOrchestrator using the left pane.

 - Once you open the UpdateOrchestrator folder, move over to the center pane and select the Schedule Scan task.